A Mental-Health Crisis Is Burning Across the American West

 When you picture Northern California’s wine country, Lake County is not what comes to mind.
 It is among the poorest counties in California, with a median household income of just over $40,000 a year and a poverty rate just under 20 percent.
 It ranks among the top counties statewide in annual opioid deaths.
 It lags in internet and computer accessibility.
 And nearly 14 percent of its residents have a disability—more than twice the state average.

 Fire, of course, does not discriminate on the basis of race or class or ability, but that does not mean survivors bear an equal burden.
 A 2018 study by researchers at the University of Washington and the Nature Conservancy found that wildfires hit low-income communities harder than they do their wealthier counterparts, and it’s easy to see why.
-Some wealthy Californians have hired private firefighting brigades to defend their estates; many poorer families lack the financial resources to take even basic preventative measures, such as trimming trees and clearing brush.
+Some wealthy Californians have hired private firefighting brigades to defend their estates; many poorer families lack the financial resources to take even basic preventive measures, such as trimming trees and clearing brush.
 When their homes burn, their insurance is less likely to cover the costs—if they have insurance at all.
 In the words of Rubinoff, from Legal Aid: “Recovery is not equal.”

 Nor is its impact on mental health.
 A 2017 report by the Substance Abuse and Mental Health Services Administration concluded that less wealthy, less educated survivors are more likely to suffer from depression or post-traumatic stress in the aftermath of disasters.
 In communities that already lack resources, the psychological fallout can be devastating.
 California as a whole faces a shortage of mental-health professionals, which the governor’s office has predicted will worsen in the coming years—and that was before the pandemic.
 In rural areas, it is especially pronounced.
 Janet Coffman, a health-policy professor at UC San Francisco, says wildfires are putting “additional strain on the behavioral-health system in places that were already struggling to meet needs.”